GaijinEntertainment/daScript/doc/source/reference/introduction.rst

 It also allows Ahead-of-Time compilation, which is not only possible on all platforms (unlike JIT), but also always faster/not-slower (JIT is known to sometimes slow down scripts).

-daScript already has implemented AoT (C++ transpiler) which produces code more or less similar with C++11 performance.
+daScript already has implemented AoT (C++ transpiler) which produces code more or less similar with C++11 performance of same program.

-`Table with performance comparisons on a syntetic samples
+`Table with performance comparisons on a syntetic samples/benchmarks
 <https://docs.google.com/spreadsheets/d/1y1G4exD4J9o3kPYw6Y-eaVoffbJ5h_mWVG121wp2k9s/htmlview>`_.

 +++++++++++++